justincasher/justincasher.github.io/pages/index.md

 # About

-I am a graduate student at Indiana University interested in arithmetic geometry.
+I am a mathematician working on arithmetic geometry.